-The historical origin of Carlos Albizu University dates back to the year 1966, when the Puerto Rico Institute of Psychology was founded with the specific objective of offering a Master of Science degree in clinical psychology.
+The origin of Albizu University dates back to the year 1966, when the Instituto Psicológico de Puerto Rico (Puerto Rico Institute of Psychology) was founded with the specific objective of offering a master of science degree in clinical psychology.

-With the establishment of the Miami Campus of Carlos Albizu University in 1980, the Institution responded to the need in the continental USA for graduate psychology programs sensitive to cultural and ethnic issues.
-Through the programs at its two campuses, CAU provides professional training that is relevant and responsive to the mental health needs of the communities served and to the needs for culturally sensitive research, thereby contributing to the development of the professions of psychology and health.
+The university is today an educational institution whose programs of study and research are founded, both in theory and practice, on the multicultural heritages of Puerto Rico and South Florida.
+Through the programs at its two campuses, Albizu University provides professional training that is relevant and responsive to the mental health needs of multicultural communities and to the necessity for culturally sensitive research, thereby contributing to the development of the professions of psychology, health, education, and human services.